 The Walsh Protocol was developed by William Walsh Ph.D.
 He has studied over 30,000 cases of autism, depression, anxiety, ADD, and behavior problems.
 His research also includes schizophrenics.
 Originally, Dr. Walsh studied serial killers.
 He wanted to know if they had something in common physiologically.
 Was there something measurable that we could discover from these people?
 Was there something different in their biochemistry?
 As it turns out, there was.
 Serial killers showed very high levels of a substance called kryptopyrroles in their urine.
 In most cases, their levels were above 100 (high normal is 10).
 Over the years, Dr. Walsh realized that other things could be measured in the body to discover imbalances.
 He describes several subtypes to any condition listed above.
 Each subtype has its own set of symptoms and behaviors.
 Each subtype has its own physiology.
 Knowing the subtype allows for targeted treatment with supplements to gain symptom improvement.

 I perform blood and urine tests to determine the subtype.
 Zinc, copper, ceruloplasmin, and histamine can tell me what imbalances exist within a person.
 The urine test measures for kryptopyrroles to determine a different imbalance.
-Supplements are prescribed based upon the results.
+Supplements are prescribed based on the results.
 What are some examples?
 If copper is too high you want to bring it down.
 If zinc is low you want to bring it up.
 These are obvious examples.
-Kryptopyrroles result because of high levels of oxidative stress.
+Elevated kryptopyrroles, because of high levels of oxidative stress, can have the same effect as low zinc.
 Zinc may test normal in the blood but will be functionally low.
 It won’t be available for the body to use.
 Supplementation with zinc and vitamin B6 (also depleted in this situation) relieves symptoms.
 In my experience, proper supplementation, in this case, brings relief within 2-3 weeks!

 This approach changes our concept of psychiatric diagnosis.
 What appears to be a monolithic diagnosis is actually one of the physiological subtypes.
 I have mentioned elsewhere that Autism appears to be more than one diagnosis.
 The same can be said about ADD, anxiety, depression, and behavior problems.
 We can target treatment on something other than the patient’s subjective experience.
 This isn’t to say that all mental health issues arise out of biochemistry.
 Some people’s problems exist because of other factors such as trauma and socioeconomic issues.
 But it does give us a place to start helping people in cases that psychotherapy isn’t.
 Without proper balance in the body, the mind and spirit won’t be able to function well.